MY POLITICAL STATEMENT

 What's the alternative?
 If unions as they are are evil, then what do "good" unions look like?
 Good unions represent a community of workers, their needs and their salaries, with the leverage of mass resignation and the opportunity to educate and to qualify their workers.
 The threat of thousands of qualified people leaving the company is compelling, but it's limited by the ability to hire replacements.
 Good unions find work conditions that maximize both safety and productivity.
 They look for ways their workers can be protected from harm and still produce as much as possible.
 Instead of getting more pay for shorter hours and ultimately sending those jobs overseas to non-union places, they should work for more pay for harder, more-productive workers so a company has nowhere else to go to get that level of effort.
 Finally, as the real power companies had over labor was control over information, they had no way to find out about other work opportunities, unions should be a conduit of information about work choices, where its workers can find the best jobs for their abilities and their personal requirements including compensation.
 All of this is good for workers, profitable for unions, and good for management while staying in a good, moral framework and being free of political corruption.
 Anecdotally, I see bits and pieces of this, more as the so-called right-to-work movement gains momentum.

 Double talk isn't just on the liberal side.
 I see so-called "Pro Life" literature calling abortion "killing babies."
 They may be potential human beings, but fetuses are not babies.
 "Well, they're alive."
 Yes, so was the broccoli I ate last night.
 "A fetus has a heartbeat."
-Yes, so did the steak I ate last night.
+Yes, so did the steak you ate last night.
 "We use their organs for human transplants."
 Yes, and they use heart valves from pigs for transplants.
 "Well, God says they're human in the Bible."
 Whatever else is in the Bible, the Book of Genesis attributes the sanctity of humanity to Adam at first breath and before that he's only dust, compelling Pro-Choice argument confirmed, I'm told, by Talmudic law.
 Whatever your feelings on the abortion issue, this sort of double speak hurts our chances of reasonable discourse toward resolution, or at least learning to live with each other.

 I reject pseudo-science as political mandate.
 If the universities say we have to keep the planet from burning up or scientists say we have to eliminate certain races or our horoscopes say we have to look for a suitable mate today, then I'm okay with your decision to follow those leads yourself.
 I'm not happy making them instruments of political public policy.
 The connection between eugenics and a stream of short-term eco-crises made me suspicious of global warming by 1990, the founding facts were contrary to any connection claimed, and the absence of follow through on prediction made me sure by 1998 that man-made global warming is a political hoax.
 (The fit between the politics of eugenics and global warming is as compelling as the coastlines of Africa and South America suggesting continental drift.)
 Is there science to be found?
 Maybe, but since the data sources are politically corrupt and the scientists are in the pay of political forces, we're not going to find out.
 Twenty years of no warming make me comfortable that we can ignore climate politically and work on important, real issues instead.